 Sometimes it seems like the treatment a patient receives depends on where the elevator stops in the medical dental building.
 The many misconceptions that have permeated the literature around TMJ disorders for decades have created so much confusion that the dental associations have been unable to agree on regulations or even guidelines.

 One result of the lack of regulation is that any dentist can declare expertise in treating TMJ disorders.
 Many of these self-proclaimed experts have completely different treatment philosophies.
 Some treat the occlusion, and some warn that the occlusion should never be treated.
-Most advocate only one type of oral appliance.
-If that appliance is ineffective, oral appliance treatment is abandoned, even though different types of appliances have completely different effects.
-Patients with jaw muscle tension in response to an inflamed TMJ often have their jaw muscles treated without distracting the inflamed joint to remove the source of the jaw muscle tension, like massaging the sore tired leg muscles of someone walking around on an inflamed ankle without providing a brace to prevent further stress to the leg muscles after they get off the massage table and start walking again.
+Most advocate only one type of oral appliance, even though different types of appliances have completely different effects.
+Patients with jaw muscle tension due to an inflamed TMJ often have their jaw muscles treated without distracting the inflamed joint to remove the source of the jaw muscle tension, like massaging the sore tired leg muscles of someone walking around on an inflamed ankle.

-The lack of regulation also makes dentists easy targets for all kinds of gadgets that purport to help treat TMJ disorders but have never been shown to be clinically effective.
+The lack of regulation makes dentists easy targets for all kinds of gadgets that purport to help treat TMJ disorders but have never been shown to be clinically effective.
 These include a wide range of diagnostic tools such as TENS, doppler auscultation, joint vibration analysis, sonography, thermography, surface EMG, jaw tracking, and TEK scan bite analysis.
-One prominent surgeon (Piper) advocates using expensive diagnostic tools (MRI) to look for avascular necrosis (AVN) of the condyle, even though research has shown that AVN of the condyle is a rare condition and the diagnosis is unlikely to affect any treatment except surgery.
+One prominent surgeon advocates using expensive diagnostic tools (MRI) to look for avascular necrosis (AVN) of the condyle, even though research has shown that AVN of the condyle is a rare condition.
+A great deal of diagnostic imaging is performed, even though the results are unlikely to affect treatment.

-Treatment modalties are even more varied and often not related to the diagnosis.
-Botox is becoming a popular treatment option.
-Studies in rats with experimentally produced jaw injuries have shown that it has some anti-nociceptive effects.
-In TMJ disorder patients it works primarily by weakening the jaw muscles.
-In this manner it can produce short term relief in some chronic migraines and dystonia, however weakening the jaw muscles limits their ability to regulate subsequent (adult) facial growth and thereby eliminate the ultimate source of the strain.
+Treatment modalties prescribed are often not related to the diagnosis.
+Botox is becoming popular non-selectively for no good reason.
+Studies in rats with experimentally produced jaw injuries have shown that it has some anti-nociceptive effects, which may help with pain anywhere in the body, however not particularly with the pain of TMJ disorders.
+In TMJ disorder patients, Botox weakens the jaw muscles, which can produce short term relief in some chronic migraines and dystonia; however weakening the jaw muscles also limits their ability to regulate subsequent (adult) facial growth and thereby eliminate the ultimate source of the strain.
 NTI appliances are easily fabricated and aggressively marketed for treatment of TMJ disorders, although they can destabilize occlusions and they should not be used in the presence of TMJ inflammation.
-Some myofunctional therapists blame lowered tongue posture on a short lingual frenum and advocate frenectomy, however the short frenum is unlikely to be a primary cause.
-Other myofunctional therapists blame failure of the front teeth to meet (open bite) on a tongue thrust during swallowing, although research has shown that it is the resting posture of the tongue between the front teeth rather than the intermittent pressures of a tongue thrust during swallowing that causes the problem.
-The Buteyko breathing method focuses on the posture of the tongue and strengthening the tongue but ignores strengthening the elevator muscles; although it is the strength of the elevator muscles that determines the facial growth pattern, and the mandible forms the base of operation for the tongue, which has no bone of its own.
+Some myofunctional therapists blame lowered tongue posture on a short lingual frenum, even though it is unlikely to be a primary cause.
+Other myofunctional therapists blame failure of the front teeth to meet (open bite) on a tongue thrust during swallowing, although research has shown that soft tissue resting postures, rather than the intermittent pressures of a tongue thrust during swallowing, determine the positions acquired by the teeth.
+The Buteyko breathing method focuses on the tongue muscles but ignores the jaw muscles, despite the fact that the mandible forms the base of operation for the tongue.

 Well meaning general dentists can hear so many differing opinions from so-called experts that they do not know what to think.
-They either avoid treating the problem or treat it in the most careful way possible, often including multiple tests and imaging that make them feel like they are being thorough and also legally protected, even though the results of the tests are extremely unlikely to affect the choice of treatment.
+They either avoid treating the problem or treat it in the most careful way possible, often including multiple tests and imaging that make them feel like they are being thorough and also legally protected.

 THE GOOD NEWS